X-CASH-official/xcash-dpops/README.md

 --quick_test - Run the quick test to make sure the program is compatible with your system.
 This can take around 1 hour

+--optimizations_test - Run the optimizations test only.
+This will check if your computer is fast enough for XCASH_DPOPS.
+This can take around 10 minutes

 --block_verifiers_secret_key - The block verifiers secret key.
 This must be the first parameter

 --debug - Show all incoming and outgoing messages from the server